davidlin6749/CitiBike/README.md

 ## 1)	Top 5 stations with the most starts (showing # of starts)

 Create two bar charts.
-Listing the top 5 Start and End stations names with the most number of usage.
+Listing the top 5 Start and End stations names with the most number of usage.<br  />
-Pershing Square North is the most popular station of all.
+Pershing Square North is the most popular station of all.<br  />
 ```
 #create subset to show only the top 5 start stations
 david<- sort(table(data$Start_Station_Name),decreasing =TRUE)[1:5]